hakrrr/I-HGG/README.md

 3. MuJoCo == 1.50 (see instructions on https://github.com/openai/mujoco-py)
 4. Install requirements
 5. Download the directory 'data' from [https://syncandshare.lrz.de/getlink/fiMKUN6s6mENZfDh3MQkcSR1/] and place it into the project root directory
+6. Download the directory 'figure' from [https://syncandshare.lrz.de/getlink/fiMKUN6s6mENZfDh3MQkcSR1/] and place it into the project root directory for plotting the results from the paper
 ```bash
 pip install -r requirements.txt
 ```